Accounting principles applied in the IFRS consolidated financial statements, 31 December 2014

 Lemminkäinen Corporation is a public limited company established under the laws of Finland and domiciled in Helsinki.
-The Company’s registered address is Salmisaarenaukio 2, 00180, Helsinki, Finland.
-Lemminkäinen Corporation is the parent company of the Group and together with its subsidiaries comprises the Lemminkäinen Group (later “the Group” or “the Company”).
-The Group produces building and infrastructure construction services as well technical building services mainly in Finland and other Nordic countries as well as in Russia and the Baltics.
+The company’s registered address is Salmisaarenaukio 2, 00180, Helsinki, Finland.
+Lemminkäinen Corporation is the parent company of the Group and together with its subsidiaries comprises the Lemminkäinen Group (later “the Group” or “the company”).
+The Group produces building and infrastructure construction mainly in Finland and other Nordic countries as well as in Russia and the Baltics.

 The financial statements have been prepared in euros and are presented in thousands of euros in the annual report.
-Transactions are treated on the basis of original acquisition costs, with the exception of financial instruments.
+Transactions are treated on the basis of original acquisition costs, with the exception of financial instruments, pension obligations, contingent considerations in acquisitions recognised as liability and options to redeem shares from non-controlling shareholders recognised as liability.

-The Board of Directors approved the publication of the consolidated financial statements on 6 February 2014.
-Copies of the Lemminkäinen Corporation’s and the consolidated financial statements will be available on the Company’s website at www.lemminkainen.com from week 11 of 2014 onwards.
-Printed copies of the consolidated financial statements can be ordered via e-mail , from week 12/2014 onwards.
+The Board of Directors approved the publication of the consolidated financial statements on 4 February 2015.
+Copies of the Lemminkäinen Corporation’s and the consolidated financial statements will be available on the company’s website at www.lemminkainen.com from week 10 of 2015 onwards.
+Printed copies of the consolidated financial statements can be ordered via e-mail , from week 11/2015 onwards.

 The treatment of transactions with non-controlling interests is the same as that of transactions with the Group’s shareholders.
 When shares are acquired from non-controlling interests, the difference between the consideration paid and the carrying amount of the acquired net assets in the subsidiary is recognised in equity.
 Gains or losses from the sale of shares to non-controlling interests are also recognised in equity.
 When control or significant influence is lost, the remaining holding, if any, is measured at fair value and the change in the carrying amount is recognised through profit or loss.
 This fair value serves as the original carrying amount when the remaining holding is subsequently treated as an associate, a joint venture, or financial assets.
 In addition, the amounts concerning said company that were previously recognised in other comprehensive income are treated as if the Group had directly surrendered the related assets and liabilities.
 This means that amounts previously recognised in other comprehensive income items are recycled to profit or loss.